Summer Bridge Program at

 The writing 16-hour “mini-course” will help students prepare to participate successfully in college writing courses.
 Participants will review and practice a range of writing skills, including producing essays with effective paragraphs, authentic voice, and sentence variety.
 In addition, students will learn to use writing as a tool for both improving study skills and responding to readings.
 At the end of the course, participants will complete a post assessment, which, along with the instructor’s recommendations, will determine their fall semester writing course placement.

 This program only enrolls a small cohort of students, so don’t delay in responding to this invitation.
-Contact Advising & Counseling to learn more or get signed up.
+Contact Title III to learn more or get signed up at